calebsv19/cosm-sCulpt/README.md

 - `walls`: index pairs `a`/`b` that connect anchors into wall segments.

 The UI panel exposes "Save JSON" and "Load JSON" buttons, so this file is the primary project state shared between sessions.

+When you need the simplified Shape format (paths + cubic segments) for other programs, click "Export Shape" (or run `shape_tool --export-shape ...`).
+The exporter streams the connected wall graph into a ShapeDocument and saves it next to the layout exports in `export/`.